Tabrisrp/google-analytics-dashboard/readme.txt

 == Change Log ==

+= 2.1.1 =
+* Small bug fix that prevents a die in the constructor.

 = 2.1 =
 * Made the entire plugin i18n compatible.
 * Replace deprecated `update_usermeta` and `get_usermeta` calls.